AneeqaAhmed/Roof-Edge-Detection-using-Deep-Learning/README.md

-# Roof-Edge-Detection-using-Deep-Learning-
+#Edge-Detection-Using-Deep-Learning-(CNN)
-This project uses CNN to detected edges of 2-D Roof images
+This project uses CNN to detect edges of 2-D Roof images